OctopusDeploy/blog/blog/2025-04/oidc-external-feeds/index.md

 We recently updated our external feeds to support OpenID Connect (OIDC) authentication.

 Octopus can now use OAuth 2.0 to access your container feeds.
 This means you won’t have to manage or rotate credentials manually.
-This includes OIDC support for AWS Elastic, Azure, and Google Container Registries.
+This includes OIDC support for AWS, Azure, and Google Container Registries.

 This feature is now ready for our Cloud customers and will be available to self-hosted customers in 2025.2.